 So that’s the first point.
-If you’ve experienced pain in the past when it came to the meeting and attracting partners, then it’s going to be difficult to want to engage self-improvement.
+If you’ve experienced pain in the past when it came to meeting and attracting partners, then it’s going to be difficult to want to engage in self-improvement.
 I have compassion for this.
-It isn’t an easy stuff.
+It isn’t easy stuff.
 Your ego wants you to maintain the status quo at all costs, and your higher mind is challenging you to step forward and risk getting hurt again.
 Ultimately, this is difficult but necessary work.

 On to the second point.